Supernovatux/auto_backlight/README.md

 # Auto Backlight

 Automatically change brightness depending on screen contents.
-The program takes a screenshot of the primary screen and calculates its average grayscale rgb value and increases/decreases the brightness by a certain value.
+The program takes a screenshot of the primary screen and calculates its average RGB value and increases/decreases the brightness by a certain value.
 ## Installation

 Git clone the repo and do a cargo build.